After the birth

 Future pregnancy

-We advise you to use reliable contraception so you can plan your pregnancy for a time when your physical or mental health concerns are under control.
+We advise you to use reliable contraception so you can plan your pregnancy for a time when your mental health concerns are under control.

 Tell your GP or health specialist team if you are planning to have another baby.
 Do this before you become pregnant.

-Your GP or health specialist team can advise you to ensure any medicines you currently use are safe for you to take during pregnancy.
+Your GP or health specialist team can advise you on whether the medicines you currently use are safe to take during pregnancy.

 If you become pregnant, speak to your GP before you stop taking any of your medicines.